This post may contain affiliate links. Read the full disclosure

 If you want to visit Cape Tribulation while in the Daintree, you will need longer as you will need to cross the Daintree River by ferry to reach the point where the rainforest meets the Great Barrier Reef.

 A guided day tour can be a great way to fit all the must-see locations into your Daintree visit while sitting back in an air-conditioned coach.
 But you can do a self-drive visit as well.
-Check out our guide on how to get to the Daintree Rainforest for more tips.

 Take a Daintree River wildlife cruise and you might see a crocodile in the wild!
 If not, you will spot lots of other wildlife as you float along the rainforest-lined river.